ndanielsen/intermediate-cli-git-github/materials/1-commandline.md

 ```

 We're not going to configure anything in the `bash_profile` today.
 It is risky to do in a workshop setting.

-Likely, editing it will require the use of `sudo`.
+Editing it will require the use of `sudo`.

 Check out [`4-Command-Line-Advanced.md`](https://github.com/ndanielsen/intro-cli-git-github/blob/master/materials/4-Command-Line-Advanced.md) for details on the use of `sudo`.